balena-io/docs/pages/reference/supervisor/supervisor-api.md

 To enable these Supervisor environment variables, the `io.balena.features.supervisor-api` label must be applied for each service that requires them.
 See [here](https://www.balena.io/docs/learn/develop/multicontainer/#labels) for further details.

+__Note:__  If you have devices with a supervisor version lower than 7.22.0, you should use `io.resin.features` labelling as that will ensure backward compatibility.

 **All endpoints require an apikey parameter, which is exposed to the application as `BALENA_SUPERVISOR_API_KEY`.**

 The full address for the API, i.e. `"http://127.0.0.1:48484"`, is available as `BALENA_SUPERVISOR_ADDRESS`. **Always use these variables when communicating via the API, since address and port could change**.